Vaginoplasty and Vulvoplasty

 Before your consultation

-We ask that you follow these five steps before your visit:
+We will ask you to take four steps before your visit:

-3. Write down your questions, and bring them to your visit.
+2. Write down questions to bring to your visit.

 Pelvic floor physical therapy